WATERS OF THE EARTH

-In the story a lonely man steals the sealskin of a Selkie (a seal-woman.)
+In this story, a lonely man steals the sealskin of a Selkie (a seal-woman.)
 When she asks for the skin back the man refuses to return it unless she marries him and lives with him for seven years.
 She agrees and eventually they grow to love one another and have a child together, a boy.

 This story tells how we must all sometimes use our instincts to find our way back home.